lanceman2/Quickstream_dev/README.md

 ![image of stream simple state](https://raw.githubusercontent.com/lanceman2/faststream.doc/master/stateSimple.png)

 which is what a high level user will see.
-A high level user will not see the transition though the *pause* on the way to exit.
+A high level user will not see the transition though the *pause* on the way to exit, but it is there.

 If we wish to see more
 programming detail the stream state diagram can be explained to this:

 ![image of stream expanded state](https://raw.githubusercontent.com/lanceman2/faststream.doc/master/stateExplaned.png)

+A faststream filter writer will need to understand the expanded state diagram.
+Because there can be more than one filter there must be intermediate transition states between a *paused* and flowing state, so that the filters may learn about their connectivity before flowing, and so that the filter may shutdown if that is needed.

 There is only one thread running except in the flow and flush state.
 The flush state is no different than the flow state except that sources are no longer being feed.

-- **pause**: any faststream must begin in a paused state.  filters constructors and destructors are called and connections between filters may be edited, and the topology of the streams may be changed when it is in the paused state.
+- **wait**: any faststream must begin in a *wait* state.  filters constructors and destructors are called and connections between filters may be edited, and the topology of the streams may be changed when it is in the paused state.
 There is only one thread running in the pause state.
+- **configure** While in the *pause* mode the stream can be configured.
-The pause state is the stream configuring state.
-The thread and process repartitioning can only happen in the pause state.
+  The thread and process repartitioning can only happen in the *configure* state.
 - **start**: the filters start functions are called. filters will see how many input and output channels they will have just before they start running.
 There is only one thread running.
 No data is flowing in the